 When's the last time you actually had an occasion to wear huge dangly gold hoops?

-Perhaps you've got an heirloom or antique that you don’t mind parting with.
+Perhaps you've got an heirloom or antique piece of jewelry that you don’t mind parting with.

-There is a very good chance that selling your jewelry for extra cash will serve you better than these pairs of earrings will.
+There is a very good chance that if sell your jewelry for extra cash, the money will serve you better than those pairs of earrings will.

 In other words: